philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 **Create project In Azure**

-Azure Migrate > Servers , Databases and Web apps > creat project
+Azure Migrate > Servers , Databases and Web apps > create project

 <div align="justify">Select a Subscription, Resource group, Project name & Geography
 Under advanced chose the connectivity method you would like to use.
 The options are Public Endpoint & Private Endpoint.